PedroThiagoMaisse/EasyStart-Express-Heroku/README.md

-# Express + Heroku - Start
+# Easy Start - Express + Heroku

 A modify version of the heroku "node-js-getting-started" using [Express 4](http://expressjs.com/).

-(The main change is just the simplification of the project, and some comments that i made along the way)
+(The main change is just the simplification of the project, some comments that i made along the way, and the modification of the base "/" route;) )

 This application is supported by the [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - please check it out.